 Note: If the menu parameter 'Serial Protocol' is not set to 'Serial Printer', the menu item 'Start Printing' is disabled/dimmed gray.

 An example of a typical printout is schematically shown in Figure 13.

-Figure 13 Example of Trend Data Print-Out
+Example of Trend Data Print-Out

-The printout includes the following information in the order listed below:
+The printout includes the following information in the order listed as follows: